-Taking these basic steps to organise your business accounts may well save you the expense of employing an accountant when it comes to filing your tax returns.
+In fact, if your accounts are quite simple, taking a few basic steps to organise your business accounts may well save you the expense of employing an accountant at all when it comes to filing your tax returns.

-This will all depend on the nature and complexity of your business, though, and an accountant may be able to save you a lot more than he or she costs.
+This will all depend on the nature and complexity of your business, though, and in many cases an accountant can save you a lot more than he or she costs.

 But even if you do employ an accountant, organising your books efficiently will mean they spend less of their time hunting for receipts and more on using their expertise to save you money.

 If you’re a sole trader or partnership you may be able to use a personal current account, but limited companies must have a dedicated business account.